 A teasel, you beauty.
 Loved by bees and then later, their seeds are loved by birds.
 And their leaves are eaten a lot too.

 9) Yarrow, Achillea millefolium

-Another of my favourite plants which didn’t make it in the final cut of Wild about Weeds’ top weeds because most people and publications rated it more as a wildflower.
-Which is strange because it’s just as weedy in lawns as daisies and dandelions.
+Another of my favourite weeds which didn’t make it in the final cut of Wild about Weeds’ top weeds because most people and publications rated it more as a wildflower.
+Which is bonkers because it’s just as weedy in lawns as daisies and dandelions thus proving Wild about Weeds’ theory that there is no proper definition of a weed.
 Anyway, this is such an essential native weed for wildlife because it flowers for so long, especially in the driest months, and is great for short tongued insects such as butterflies and hoverflies.

 10) Common daisies, Bellis perennis